 Prefer to Listen?
 Play Audio Version

-Last week my family and I watched a new television show called Undercover Boss.
-This particular episode featured Rick Arquilla, President and COO of Roto-Rooter.
+I remember when my family and I watched a television show called Undercover Boss.
+This particular episode featured Rick Arquilla, president and COO of Roto-Rooter.

 Values and life lessons.

 Dychtwald observed that “There’s this enormous craving, this desire for people in their maturity to share what they’ve learned, to pass on lessons of a lifetime, to teach, to feel that their life experience is being invested, even planted, into the field of tomorrow.”
 Dychtwald also found that “there was a similar response—a natural, innate appetite on the part of younger generations—to receive that.”